LaurenzV/hayro/hayro-tests/README.md

 - Render tests: This category makes up the bulk and ensures that PDF render correctly.
 - SVG tests: Those tests are for testing `hayro-svg` by rendering the resulting SVGs with `resvg`.
 - Write tests: Those are for the `hayro-write` crate, which is considered internal.
 You can ignore those.

+## Other
+The `blacklist_*.txt` files are simply meant as a temporary file to keep track of pdf.js/PDFBox files that don't render correctly yet.
+The Rust scripts in the `src` directory are meant for manual testing and can also be ignored.